deysitirado36/Latin102/composition1.md

-Heracles travelled to the city of Oechalia in Aetolia, and asked the king, Eurytus, for permission to marry his daughter, Iole.
-When Eurytus refused, Heracles not only destroyed the city, but killed Iole’s parents before her very eyes.
-He then took Iole captive, and sent her to his home, to his wife Deianira (!)

 Your first sentence should use a temporal clause to express that when Hercules came to Oechalia, he asked to marry Iole.
 > Cum Hercules Oechaliam veniisset, Iolen uxorem petivit.